HimanshuGoel/full-stack-learnings/EXTRACTED_NOTES_PART1.md

 - The real important tests are the ones that test functionalities that your users use every day.
 These are things like: “Can a user buy a product?” and “Will my order be shipped to the right address if I change the address later?”
 These kinds of things are impossible to test with unit tests, as they use all components of your application.

-- Cypress additioal events -
+- Cypress additional events -

 - .click(), .click({force: true}), .click(5, 10), .click('topLeft'), .type('text'), .type('text', {delay: 10}), .type({backspace}), .select('value'), .select('val', {log: false}), .select([val1, val2]),